vaivaswatha/misc/GitReference.md

   branch.
 Use `git merge` to merge from `master`, instead.
 Some teams do not however recommend merging `master` to your branch (but ask you to rebase instead) because merging creates what is called a merge commit.
-  * Cherry pick (merge a specific commit) from another branch, instead of merging all of it.
+  * Cherry pick (a specific commit) from another branch, instead of merging all of it.
     - `$git cherry-pick SHA1`
   * See this [link](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging)
   for more details on branching in git.